 Now, however, with the United States (a military and economic superpower capable of putting the squeeze on those nations that don’t wish to play by the United Religion’s rules) taking the initiative to lead the effort to promote the UHDR’s vision for “freedom of thought, conscience and religion,” which is undeniably ordered toward the establishment of a one-world religion, the UN and the UR may have just landed its enforcement arm.

-Truly it can be said that we are living in unprecedented times as rebellious mankind – with the cooperation of Rome, no less – goes about distancing itself from the one true God; inching closer and closer to the creation of a one-world religion within which every nation on earth will called to worship man himself.
+Truly it can be said that we are living in unprecedented times as rebellious mankind – with the cooperation of Rome, no less – goes about distancing itself from the one true God; inching closer and closer to the creation of a one-world religion within which every nation on earth will be called to worship man himself.
 The Catholic Inquisitor is helping its readers to make sense of these events.
 Don’t miss out.
 Subscribe today.

 Follow us on: